 CodeTogether On-Premises Installation Guide

 An On-Premises version of CodeTogether is available for Enterprise customers.
-This guide provides the key steps required to pull down and configure the CodeTogether On-Premises container.
+This guide provides the key steps required to pull down and configure the CodeTogether On-Premises container using either Docker or Kubernetes.
 The container provides a full set of collaboration services, including tailored client plugins for the host IDEs.
-Due to security requirements, all communication in CodeTogether is required to be done via SSL and there are two ways to do so.
-One involves running with SSL directly serviced from inside the container and the other is using Nginx or Apache outside of the container.
+Due to security requirements, all communication in CodeTogether is required to be done via SSL.

 Should you need assistance following this installation guide, contact your Genuitec Sales representative or email firstname.lastname@example.org.